The Wax Jack

 Designed to stand on a desk, most wax jacks have rounded bases, though some have stylised legs also.
 Wax jacks require strong bases in order to have the necessary stability to allow the wax to burn in an upright position.
 The wax jack was produced in a wide variety of forms and crafted in different materials such as silver, brass, wrought iron, or bell metal.

-Where and why was it used?
+Where was it used?

-These days wax jacks are most commonly found in England and on the Continent.
+These days, wax jacks are most commonly found in England and on the Continent.
 They are known to have been used in the American colonies, despite being thought of as rarities.
-Originally wax jacks would have been used by a relatively small number of individuals in the colonies such as senior governmental officials or individuals with a substantial amount of correspondence.
+Originally, wax jacks would have been used by a relatively small number of individuals in the colonies, such as senior governmental officials or individuals with a substantial amount of correspondence.

 Marc Henderson – Social Media Executive

 Our Social Media Executive – Marc will continue to keep the followers of the business entertained on our social media outlets and will assist with developing the brand online.